tsegall/fta/README.md

  * totalMinLength - The minimum length for Numeric, Boolean, and String types across the entire data stream (-1 unless set explicitly).
  * totalMaxLength - The maximum length for Numeric, Boolean, and String types across the entire data stream (-1 unless set explicitly).

-Note 1: The value of the typeQualifier is dependent on the Base Type as follows:
+Note 1: The value of the typeModifier is dependent on the Base Type as follows:
- * Boolean - options are "TRUE_FALSE", "YES_NO", "ONE_ZERO"
+ * Boolean - options are "TRUE_FALSE", "YES_NO", "Y_N", "ONE_ZERO"
  * String - options are "BLANK", "BLANKORNULL", "NULL"
  * Long - options are "GROUPING", "SIGNED", "SIGNED_TRAILING" ("GROUPING" and "SIGNED" are independent and can both be present).
  * Double - options are "GROUPING", "SIGNED", "SIGNED_TRAILING", "NON_LOCALIZED" ("GROUPING" and "SIGNED" are independent and can both be present).
  * LocalDate, LocalTime, LocalDateTime, ZonedDateTime, OffsetDateTime - The qualifier is the detailed date format string (See Java DateTimeFormatter for format details).
- * If any Logical plugins are installed - then additional Qualifiers may be returned.
-For example, if the LastName plugin is installed and a Last Name is detected then the Base Type will be STRING, and the qualifier will be "NAME.LAST".

 Note 2: This field may be set on the Analyzer - and if so FTA attempts no further analysis.